 Understanding the principle of liking and knowing how to use it in your marketing and on your website can give you an unfair advantage over the competition.

-Research proves that reciprocity can be powerful
+Research proves that the rule of reciprocity can be powerful

 As it turns out, he received around 200 cards in response.
 One in three of the card receivers were influenced by the principle of reciprocity enough to initiate action.